A Methodological Analysis of Empirical Studies in Quantum Software Testing: Discussions

 \Subtitle{Output type} To illustrate specification--oracle consistency, consider a specification that requires an expected output quantum state.
 A test oracle based solely on measurement outcomes may lose effectiveness when an incorrect output state differs from the expected one only by a relative phase, e.g., $\alpha\ket{0}+\beta\ket{1}$ and $\alpha\ket{0}+\beta e^{i\theta}\ket{1}$ ($\theta\neq2k\pi,k\in\mathbb{Z}$), which yield identical probabilities $p_{M}(0)=|\alpha|^2$ and $p_{M}(1)=|\beta|^2$ under Pauli-Z measurement.
 In such cases, studies should clarify whether the specification is phase-sensitive and, if so, use a test oracle that reflects state-level relations.
 At the same time, QC techniques such as full quantum tomography can incur prohibitive overhead.
 Therefore, we suggest that future empirical studies adopt or develop specification-aware test oracles that (i) match the specified output type as closely as possible and (ii) report the resulting trade-off between test oracle effectiveness and its evaluation cost.

 \Subtitle{Program functionality} Primary studies also imply functional differences among quantum programs.
 For example, oracle-based quantum programs discussed in~\cite{long2025a} are expected to yield deterministic outcomes, whereas output-dominant algorithms defined in~\cite{\PaperSeventyEight} only care about the most probable outcome rather than the entire distribution.
 This indicates that an OPO, which focuses on comparing probability distributions, is neither universally effective nor universally efficient, even though it is used in the majority of primary studies (RQ5).
+Instead, DOO naturally matches the functional testing of output-dominant algorithms.
+On the one hand, for such algorithms, functional correctness is defined in terms of measurement outcomes rather than requiring identical final quantum states; it is sufficient to obtain the correct dominant output with high probability.
+On the other hand, identifying the dominant output typically requires fewer shots than reconstructing the full output probability distribution, thereby benefiting the efficiency of test oracle execution.
 Hence, future empirical QST studies should explicitly state the expected functionality of the PUT and justify how the chosen oracle matches that functionality.